pdjr-signalk/pdjr-skplugin-devantech/README.md

 input use.

-A DS module is identified by its IP address and the plugin presents a DS device through a pair of Signal K switchbanks called '*address*S' and '*address*R' reresenting switch inputs and relay outputs respectively.
+A DS module is identified by its IP address and the plugin presents a DS device through a Signal K switchbanks called '*address*' where *address* defaults to a 12 digit decimal represention the module's IP address.

 The plugin listens on a specified TCP port for status reports from configured DS devices and uses the received data to update Signal K